zannloo/tp/docs/UserGuide.md

 #### Output if command succeeds:

-- Displays message indicating unmark is done successfully as well as specific task that is unmarked.
+- Displays a message indicating that unmark is done successfully as well as the specific task that is unmarked.

 </box>